alamfatima1999/python-flask-rest-api/README.md

 Install Flask:

-    Once your virtual environment is activated, install Flask using pip: pip install Flask
+    Once your virtual environment is activated, install Flask using pip: pip3 install Flask

 Write Your Flask Application:

-    Create a new Python file (e.g., app.py) and write your Flask application code in it.
+    Create a new Python file (e.g., server.py) and write your Flask application code in it.
-    See the previous example for creating a simple Flask application.

 Run Your Flask Application: